Create a Talent Development Plan to Assess Succession Candidate’s Growth

-Use this section to consider and plan development activities across a range of content areas.
+Use this section to consider and plan talent development activities across a range of content areas.
 Succession candidates will be more well-rounded and accomplished if their training includes self-development, support from other leaders, cross-functional experience, international project involvement, and any other diverse opportunities that may be available.
-You may need to look outside a candidate’s immediate department to provide the most holistic talent development opportunities.
+You may need to look outside a succession candidate’s immediate department to provide the most holistic talent development opportunities.
 Keep track of those that are completed vs. recommended for future growth.

 SIGMA’s Succession Planning Launch Series offers a simple and cost-effective way to build a robust Succession Planning process and ensure your organization’s leadership is positioned for success and prepared for the unknown.